 But you’re not alone.
-There are many reasons why people may need dentures at a young age, such as congenital conditions, disease, lack of access to dental care, car accidents, and more.
+While most people get dentures in their 40s or later, there are many people in their teens or 20s with dentures.
+Some reasons why people may need dentures at a young age include congenital conditions, disease, lack of access to dental care, car accidents, and more.
 If you work with an experienced denture dentist, they can likely put you in touch with other people in similar situations so you can talk to them about their experiences, which does help.

 Make Sure It’s the Right Decision

 Choose dentures when it’s the best thing for your health and happiness, not because it’s the “easy” thing.

 Deciding to get dentures at a young age is a decision that will affect the rest of your life.
 Be sure you’re making this decision for the right reasons.
 Some people choose dentures just because they think it will be easier than continuing to care for teeth, but this can lead to trouble.
 Whether you decide to choose dentures or maintaining your natural teeth, you have to commit to proper care.